Having a pig farming business plan is vital if you are interested in pig farming. Pig Farming is a booming area of production with much promise.

 3) Highly prolific

-4) Wide taste for variety of feed
+4) Wide taste for a variety of feed

-5) Most relied meat for Sausage making
+5) Most relied on meat for Sausage making

 What are the disadvantages of pig farming?

-This is a complete beginner guide and the aim is to let you know what is good and bad about the pig farming business.
-This may not be a disadvantage provided you have the means to take care of every cost.
+This is a complete beginner guide, and the aim is to let you know what is good and bad about the pig farming business.
+This may not be a disadvantage, provided you have the means to take care of every cost.

-1) Cost in building piggery structure
+1) Cost of building piggery structure

 2) Pig farming requires time